felipebravom/SemEval_2018_Task_1_Eval/README.md

  ```

-#### SVM Ordinal Classification on EI-oc-En Anger
+#### SVM Classification on EI-oc-En Anger
-In this example we will use the Weka [OrdinalClassClassifier](http://weka.sourceforge.net/doc.packages/ordinalClassClassifier/weka/classifiers/meta/OrdinalClassClassifier.html) to train and Ordinal Classification model on  EI-oc-En-anger-train using unigrams as features and an SVM classifier (from LibLinear) as the model.
+In this example we will train an SVM classifier (from LibLinear) on  EI-oc-En-anger-train using unigrams as features.
 We will deploy the classifier on the corresponding development set.

 1. Convert training and dev sets into arff format: